SringayKeno/MechaCarStatisticalAnalysis/README.md

 above, statistical summary of the linear regression model

 ### Summary
+#### 3 Questions addressed

+* Question 1
-* Question?
-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+* Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

  PR(.|t|) value in the summary (image above, and below) represent the proability that each coefficient contributes a ramdom amount of variance to the linear model.